Moisés Canelo

-Moisés Canelo, is the pseudonym of Moisés Canelas Withol (born July 9, 1950), a Honduran singer and songwriter of international recognition.
+Moisés Canelo (July 9, 1950 – September 13, 2024), known by the pseudonym of Moisés Canelas Withol, was a Honduran singer and songwriter of international recognition.

-Biography
+Early life and education

-Moisés Canelas Withol, was born on July 9, 1950 in the village of Francia, of the municipality of Limón, department of Colón in the republic of Honduras.
+Moisés Canelas Withol, was born on July 9, 1950, in the village of Francia, of the municipality of Limón, department of Colón in the republic of Honduras.
 Because he was small, Moisés distinguished himself when he was young by singing in the banana fields of Coyoles Central.
 While in primary school at the Escuela Francisco Morazán in La Ceiba, he built on this foundation acting and singing on stage.

 Musical career

 Moisés demonstrated artistic aptitude as a singer from age eight.
 As a teenager looking for ways to earn money singing, he joined the Banda Los Robbin´s of La Ceiba along with his childhood friend Ricardo Pereira.
 Later he performed in the group Happy Boy's in Tela, Honduras, where he wrote his first hit song, Noche de luna en La Ceiba.
 After recording their first single in the seventies, Moisés and the group became famous in Honduras and were invited to make musical tours, including his first international tour to the United States.